Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 **Type:** Missed opportunity

+{% include caption.html url="/imgs/storyrundown/moon.png" description="Is it just me or is the Moon feeling very '2D' for some reason?" %}

 I mean, it's alright, I don't *hate* it, but I think it's a little limp compared to what we had before.
 Maybe it's the fact that nothing explodes in the end.
 I know I might sound a little shallow, but it was so much of a staple of the series, that Munch's good ending even made fun of it.
+Or that it's not Abe raising his hand to the Moon, which I felt was a very empowering moment for his character at the end of Exoddus.

 But, to speak more seriously, there's nothing conceptually wrong with a quiet and contemplating ending, but I feel the reveal of Sam and the namedrop of Nolybab is just a little too little too late.
-I guess it is the first time we actually hear the city's name in-game, which is a tiny step forward, but we're still squarely in lore teased for 30 years.
+I guess it is the first time we actually hear the city's name in-game, which is a tiny step forward, but we're still squarely in lore teased for 20 years.

 I guess all in all that's what mostly makes me dissatisfied.
-Soulstorm is a too "safe" game.
+Soulstorm is too "safe" of a game.
 It never quite steps out of the bounds of what we've already known or saw in concept art already.
 Which is, again, not the end of the world, but who knows when Oddworld #3 will materialize and until then all we're left with is stuff we more or less already knew.

 I do at least appreciate the slight bookending, with Abe talking about his stitches both in the very first and very last scenes he appears in.

+---

+And if you've reached this point, congrats, that was over nine thousand words!
+Thank you very much for sticking with me and I hope even if you disagree with the points I've made here, you've at least had some interesting food for thought.

+See you next time!